Skip to main content

 TL;DR: This guide shows you how to pipe Rodz intent signals into Slack in real time.
-You will set up a Slack Incoming Webhook, build a small middleware that receives Rodz webhook payloads and forwards them as formatted Slack messages, organize your channels by signal type, and handle edge cases like rate limits and failures.
+You’ll set up a Slack Incoming Webhook, build a small middleware that receives Rodz webhook payloads and forwards them as formatted Slack messages, organize your channels by signal type, and handle edge cases like rate limits and failures.
 By the end, your sales team gets actionable alerts the moment a signal fires, without leaving Slack.

 What Are Intent Signals in Slack?